What is the Math Placement Test?

 - Click “Register”

-- Test Preparation: During your registration process, you will have the opportunity to obtain free online practice tests.
+- Test Preparation: During your registration process, you have an opportunity to obtain free online practice tests.
 Do this!
-They also offer paid resources, which you can purchase and study if you like.
+Additional study resources are available for purchase if you like.
 Our recommendation is to at least obtain the two practice tests (called POWERPREP Online–Practice Test 1 & 2) by clicking the “Add to Cart” checkbox next to them.
-They are free, so they are listed as costing $0.
+They are free, so the cost is listed as $0.00.

 - Complete Purchase